SOLÈS — Redefining

 Co-Founder & Chief Strategy Officer — Sep – Dec 2025 — Gabelli School of Business

 The urban restroom access problem is not a construction problem.
-A single traditional public restroom costs $3 to $5 million to build in NYC.
+A single traditional public restroom costs $3–$5 million to build in NYC.
 The existing digital solutions weren't solving it either.
 Google Maps shows you where a restroom might be.
 It does not guarantee that restroom is clean, open, or accessible to a non-customer.
 That's the gap.

 "We weren't building new infrastructure.
 We were organizing existing infrastructure into something that actually works."